 - Ingredients – Drug makers do not have to disclose where they buy the ingredients they use to make medications.

 - Production – Drug makers consider the manufacturing location of each drug a trade secret.
-Therefore, the FDA reports often won’t reveal which drugs are made at a facility with identified manufacturing hazards.
+Therefore, the Food and Drug Administration (FDA) reports often won’t reveal which drugs come from facilities with identified manufacturing hazards.

 - Labeling – Laws only require medication labels to include one of the following – the manufacturer, the packer or the distributor – not all three.